John Forbes (Iowa politician)

-John Forbes (born October 21, 1956) is the Iowa State Representative from the 44th District.
-A Democrat, he has served in the Iowa House of Representatives since 2013.
+John Forbes (born October 21, 1956) is an American politician.
+A Democrat, he served in the Iowa House of Representatives from 2013 to 2025.

 As of May 2013, Forbes serves on several committees in the Iowa House – the Commerce, Local Government, Transportation, and Ways and Means committees.
 He also serves as a member of the Health and Human Services Appropriations Subcommittee.

 Forbes was born in Clarion, Iowa, and raised in Eagle Grove, Iowa.
 He has been a small business owner for over 32 years.
 He is a pharmacist and owns and operates Medicap Pharmacy in Urbandale, Iowa.

+Forbes retired from the Iowa House of Representatives in 2024 to run for a seat on the Polk County Board of Supervisors, losing to Jill Altringer.